adieyal/sd-dynamic-prompts/README.md

 <img src="images/filmtypes.jpg"/>

 ## Magic Prompt
-Using [Gustavosta](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion)'s MagicPrompt model, automatically generate neww prompts from the input.
+Using [Gustavosta](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion)'s MagicPrompt model, automatically generate new prompts from the input.
 Trained on 80,000 prompts from [Lexica.art](lexica.art), it can help give you interesting new prompts on a given subject.
 Here are some automatically generated variations for "dogs playing football":

 > dogs playing football, in the streets of a japanese town at night, with people watching in wonder, in the style of studio ghibli and makoto shinkai, highly detailed digital art, trending on artstation